gsoosk/IntrodutionToMotors/README.md

-# Real-Time Embeded System Computer Assignment 1
+# Real-Time Embeeded System Computer Assignment 1
 This computer assignment is an introduction to motors in arduino which contains of arduino code and proteus simulation.

 It has three main parts :